Common-Longitudinal-ICU-data-Format/ARF-NIV_TreatmentLocation/config/README.md

 Please edit the fields in the YAML file within this directory and uplaod it in a folder called `config` in your project directory such that it appears like this in your folder:

-[NAME OF YOUR LOCAL DIRECTORY FOLDER]/
+[NAME OF YOUR LOCAL WORKING DIRECTORY FOLDER]/
 ├── config/
 │   └── clif_config.yaml
 ├── [ALL OF THE SCRIPTS FOR THIS PROJECT].Rmd